smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 * [StructureMap][structuremap]
 * [TinyIoC][tinyioc] via [Nancy][nancyfx]

 Autofac is new, super clean, powerful and generally just nice.
+The registration API is fantastic!
+They have an interesting separation between registered items and the dependencies which can be resolved.
+They also have great support for controlling [lifetimes/scoping][auto-life] and [cleaning up for you][auto-dispose].
 This would be my first choice if starting a new application using ASP.NET MVC.

 StructureMap is battle hardened having been the original .NET Dependency Injection